dennisbasilio/terraform-associate-prep/README.md

 The information within this repo will be based off of the study guide for the Terraform Associate Certification (003) found [here](https://developer.hashicorp.com/terraform/tutorials/certification-003/associate-study-003).

 Even if I do not plan on going for the certification, this should serve as a good foundation for getting into Terraform.
+The goal is to also make this publicly available for those who may also be learning how to use Terraform.

 ## Exam Objectives